ME3-HECM/final-project-andres-oscar/README.md

 1. Easy: Just a sequence of 3-4 Red and Green cards.
 2. Medium: Red, Green, and Yellow cards.
 This maze incorporated the two cards with a step back, which were harder to read.
-3. Hard: Larger maze incorporating all card colors.
+3. Hard: Larger maze incorporating all card colours.
 Maze now had the 135-degree turns and long straight paths making alignment harder.

 Our team was assigned a slot at 12:00 for the test, and we were allowed into the room 10 minutes before to perform any last-minute adjustments.